SandhyaMuralidhar/MachineLearningProjects/README.md

 jupyter notebook
 Open Simple_Linear_regression.ipynb and run the cells sequentially.

-8. Support Vector Machine (SVM) Classification Project This Jupyter notebook demonstrates the implementation of a Support Vector Machine (SVM) for supervised classification tasks using Python and scikit-learn.
+8.📁Support Vector Machine (SVM) Classification Project This Jupyter notebook demonstrates the implementation of a Support Vector Machine (SVM) for supervised classification tasks using Python and scikit-learn.

 📚 Project Overview